 Understanding the true rarity of your 2004 Dime requires expert analysis—download the CoinValueChecker App to instantly access comprehensive rarity rankings, condition assessments, and current market values for every Roosevelt Dime variety in your collection.

-The 2004 Dime continues the Roosevelt dime series that honors the 32nd President of the United States.
+The 2004 Dime continues the Roosevelt dime series honoring the 32nd President of the United States, and it remains one of the most produced coins in American history.

-Production for 2004 occurred at multiple U.S. Mint facilities, with business strikes manufactured at Philadelphia (marked with “P”) and Denver (marked with “D”), while the San Francisco facility (marked with “S”) produced collector-quality proof versions and special silver proof editions.
+Production for 2004 occurred at multiple U.S. Mint facilities: business strikes were manufactured at Philadelphia (marked “P”) and Denver (marked “D”), while the San Francisco facility (marked “S”) produced collector-quality proof versions and special silver proof editions.

 The Obverse of the 2004 Dime

-The word “LIBERTY” appears prominently along the rim, with “IN GOD WE TRUST” positioned below Roosevelt’s profile.
+“LIBERTY” appears prominently along the upper rim, with “IN GOD WE TRUST” positioned below Roosevelt’s profile and the year “2004” inscribed at the lower portion.

 The Reverse of the 2004 Dime

-An olive branch extends from the left side, symbolizing peace, while an oak branch on the right represents strength and independence.
+A flaming torch dominates the center of the reverse design, symbolizing liberty.
+An olive branch extends from the left (representing peace) and an oak branch from the right (representing strength and independence).

-The national motto “E PLURIBUS UNUM” (Out of Many, One) arcs across the upper field.
+The national motto “E PLURIBUS UNUM” (Out of Many, One) arcs across the upper field, while “UNITED STATES OF AMERICA” forms the outer rim inscription and “ONE DIME” appears at the bottom.

 Other Features of the 2004 Dime

-The 2004 Dime maintains standard specifications established for clad Roosevelt dimes: a three-layer construction with outer layers of copper-nickel alloy (75% copper, 25% nickel) bonded to a pure copper core, resulting in a total weight of 2.27 grams.
+The 2004 Dime maintains the three-layer clad construction introduced by the Coinage Act of 1965: outer layers of 75% copper / 25% nickel alloy bonded to a pure copper core, producing a total weight of 2.27 grams.

-The coin’s diameter measures 17.90 millimeters with a thickness of 1.35 millimeters, and its edge features 118 reeds for security and tactile identification.
+The coin’s diameter is 17.90 millimeters with a thickness of 1.35 millimeters.
+Its edge features 118 reeds, providing tactile identification and anti-counterfeiting security.

 Also Read: Top 100 Rarest Dimes Worth Money (Most Expensive)